 Another name suggested for this group is Generation Z. But that label works only if the generation before them is called Generation Y, and hardly anyone uses Generation Y now that the term Millennials has won out.
 That makes Generation Z dead on arrival as a label.
 Plus, young people do not want to be named after the generation older than themselves.
 That’s why “Baby Busters” never caught on for Generation X and why “Generation Y” never stuck for Millennials.
 Generation Z is derivative, and the generational labels that stick are always original.

 As far as I know, I was the first to use the term iGen, introducing it in the first edition of my book Generation Me in April 2006.
-I’ve been using the term iGen to refer to the post-Millennial generation for a while; in 2010 I named my speaking and consulting business iGen Consulting.

 It’s easy to make a list of the events, pop culture, and economic swings each generation experienced.
 Boomers, for example, came of age during the turbulent 1960s, and iGen grew up in a world shaped by terrorism.
 But that doesn’t tell you much about who they really are.
 It’s more important to know how generations really differ in terms of personality traits, attitudes, and behavior, and what that means for organizations.
 That’s the approach I take, analyzing nationally representative survey data on 11 million people comparing the generations at the same age.